Terraferma (film)

 Terraferma is a 2011 Italian drama film directed by Emanuele Crialese, who co-wrote the screenplay with Vittorio Moroni.
-The film chronicles the intensification of the refugee crisis in Insular Italy in the beginning of the 2010's.
+The film chronicles the intensification of the refugee crisis in Insular Italy in the beginning of the 2010s.

 The film had its world premiere at the 68th Venice International Film Festival, and was selected as the Italian entry for the Best Foreign Language Film at the 84th Academy Awards, but it did not make the final shortlist.

 Plot

 On Linosa, fishermen are punished for saving illegal immigrants (refugees) from the sea and, back on shore, letting them go, because this amounts to facilitating illegal immigration.
 Therefore young local Filippo does not allow them on his boat.
 After witnessing several deaths, Filippo changes his mind and helps a family (a mother, a little boy and a newborn baby) adrift at the Mediterranean sea to arrive at the Italian mainland.